qudtjr4/nativescriptTemplate/README.md

 }

 ## DATA_TRANSPER
-//inside of the WEBVIEWEXT tag
+>inside of the WEBVIEWEXT tag
 @eventFromWeb='processEvent'
 //inside of the methods in scipt processEvent(args) {